JoeJiang3936/Databricks/README.rst

 The following are pertinent links to information about the processing steps we took

 * `Databricks 101 <https://nbviewer.jupyter.org/github/TomBresee/The_Spark_Genome_Project/blob/master/ENTER/notebooks/001-pyspark.ipynb>`_
-  for introductory example of how to create RDD datasets
+  for introductory example of how to create RDD datasets and get familiar with the Databricks platform
 * `Databricks 101 HTML <https://raw.githubusercontent.com/TomBresee/The_Spark_Genome_Project/master/ENTER/notebooks/001-pyspark.html>`_
   if you just want to download the .html to your phone or whatever and view output
 * `Databricks 201 <https://stackoverflow.com>`_
   our deeper exploration into Databricks and pyspark
 * `SparkSQL 101 <https://stackoverflow.com>`_